PhilipYip1988/python-tutorials/001_install/readme.md

 |Miniforge|conda|minimal|conda-forge|
 |Mambaforge|mamba|minimal|conda-forge|

-**In this guide Mambaforge will be used as it is the most reliable package manager.**
+**In this guide Mambaforge will be used as it is the most reliable solution.**

 ## Integrated Development Environments (IDEs)